-In case that you forget the "Password" or "Hot Key", disconnect the AC power for 30-60 seconds then re-connect the AC power to the PC system, and then you can use the PW switch to power on the PC system again.
-Or you may use JP9 setting to clear the Keyboard password.
+In case that you forget the "Password" or "Hot Key", disconnect the AC power for 30-60 seconds then re-connect the AC power to the PC system, the power button will be activated again and you can use the power button to turn on the system.
+Input your personal password again in the BIOS setup program, and then you may use the new password to power-on the PC system afterward.